HydrologyFrankfurt/ReWaterGAP/docs/api_docs/soilstorage.rst

 .. note::
    The computation order for the soil storage module is as follows:
    First, :ref:`immediate runoff (R1) <immediate_runoff>` is calculated.
 After,
    :ref:`effective precipitation <effective_precipitation>` is reduced by the immediate runoff.
-After, runoff from :ref:`soil water overflow (R2)    <overflow>` is computed.
-Then, :ref:`daily runoff (R3) <runoff>` is calculated followed by :ref:`actual evapotranspiration
+Then, runoff from :ref:`soil water overflow (R2) <overflow>` is computed.
+   After, :ref:`daily runoff (R3) <runoff>` is calculated followed by :ref:`actual evapotranspiration <actual_evapotranspiration>`.
-   <actual_evapotranspiration>`.
    Soil storage is updated.
-Afterwards, :ref:`ground water recharge <diffuse_groundwater_recharge>` is calculated
-   based on daily runoff.
-The remaining soil runoff (R3) after groundwater recharge + immediate runoff (R1) + soil water overflow (R2) is computed as :ref:`total daily runoff <total_daily_runoff>`.
+Afterwards, :ref:`ground water recharge <diffuse_groundwater_recharge>` is calculated based on daily runoff.
+Then, :ref:`total daily runoff from land <total_daily_runoff>` is computed as daily runoff (R3) + immediate runoff (R1) + soil water overflow (R2).

-   **Note**: Daily runoff is corrected with an areal correction factor (CFA) if gamma is insufficient to fit simulated discharge.
+   **Note**: Total daily runoff from land is corrected with an areal correction factor (CFA) (if gamma is insufficient to fit simulated discharge).
 To conserve water balance, evapotranspiration is also corrected with CFA.
-After evapotranspiration correction, soil storage, total daily runoff and groundwater recharge are adjusted as well.
-Finally, *Surface runoff* is calculated as total daily runoff from land  minus ground water recharge.
+After evapotranspiration correction, soil storage, total daily runoff from land and groundwater recharge are adjusted as well.
+Finally, *Surface runoff* is calculated as total daily runoff from land minus groundwater recharge.

 Water balance